LucaFilipozzi/keycloak-extensions/custom-password-policy-provider/README.md

 This password policy provider is not ready for use.

 ---
-Copyright 2023 Luca Filipozzi.
+© 2024 Luca Filipozzi.
 Some rights reserved.
 See [LICENSE][license].

 [license]: https://github.com/LucaFilipozzi/keycloak-extensions/blob/main/LICENSE.md